zurutech/zurutech.github.io/_posts/2022-01-20-send-discord-gmail.md

 ```
 ## Gmail Code Script

-Here below is the Gmail code script; in this case, the Google API Calls are automatically allowed thanks to the performed acknowledge provided via your google account, using the Gsheet and App script.
+Here below is the Gmail code script; in this case, the Google API Calls are automatically allowed thanks to the acknowledgment provided by using the Google App script.
 Thanks a lot, Google!

 ```javascript
 function sendmail() {